 - P: Those parameters are guaranteed during production testing on each individual device. - C: Those parameters are achieved by the design characterization by measuring a statistically relevant sample size across process variations. - T: Those parameters are achieved by design characterization on a small sample size from typical devices under typical conditions unless otherwise noted.
 All values shown in the typical column are within this category. - D: Those parameters are derived mainly from simulations.

 A.1.2 Power Supply

-The VDDA, VSSA pin pairs supply the A/D converter, PAD[7:0] IO pins, parts of the internal voltage regulator, also the A/D covnvert reference voltage input
+The VDDA, VSSA pin pairs supply the A/D converter and parts of the internal voltage regulator.